-- Do not cut above shoulder height or overreach when cutting. - Follow the sharpening and maintenance instructions for the saw chain. - Push and Pull This reaction force is always opposite to the direction the chain is moving where wood contact is made.
+•Push and Pull - This reaction force is always opposite to the direction the chain is moving where wood contact is made.
 Thus, the operator must be ready to control the PULL when cutting on the bottom edge of the bar, and PUSH when cutting along the top edge.

-Chain Brake

-To reduce the risk of accidents, the chain brake will stop the chain if kickback occurs.
-When the brake is pushed forward, toward the tip of the guide bar, the saw will not run.
-Use the chain brake when transporting or storing the saw.

-Turning the Tool On / Off AWARNING footing and grip the chainsaw firmly with both hands.
-The fingers should encircle the handle and the thumb should be wrapped under the handlebar to resist kickback.
+Turning the Tool On / Off

+AWARNING Hold the pruning saw with your right hand on the trigger handle and your left hand on the body grip.
+Position your body and arm(s) to allow you to resist kickback forces.
+A firm grip together with a stiff left arm will help you maintain control of the saw if kickback occurs.
 Keep body to the left of the chain line.
-Always keep your left hand on the front handle and your right hand on the rear handle so that your body is to the left of the chain line.
 Never straddle the saw or chain, or lean over past the chain line.
 Wear non-slip gloves for maximum grip and protection.

-- 1. Pull the chain brake lever to UNLOCKED 1 (toward the tool handle) 1 → 1. - 2.
-Insert the battery pack. - Grip both handles securely, keeping body out of line with the chain. - 4.
-Press in the lock-off button and pull the trigger. - Allow tool to come to full speed before contacting workpiece. - To stop, release the trigger.
-Hold saw still until chain comes to a complete stop. - Push the chain brake lever to LOCKED (toward the chain bar)
+1. Insert the battery pack.

+Grip both handles securely, keeping body out of line with the chain.

+To start the saw, push the lock-off button down while pulling the trigger.

+Allow pruning saw to come to full speed before contacting workpiece.

+5. To stop, release the trigger.
+Hold saw still until chain comes to a complete stop.